ucsf-wynton/wynton-website-hpc/docs/about/pricing-storage.md

 There are some additional parameters:

 * Unlike nodes, the storage cannot be extracted from the system once it’s been brought online.
-Once a lab or a group has “bought in”, they will not be able to retrieve their portion of storage hardware if they choose to leave Wynton/HPC (unlike compute nodes/shares).
+Once a lab or a group has “bought in”, they will not be able to retrieve their portion of storage hardware if they choose to leave Wynton HPC (unlike compute nodes/shares).

 * The storage is not available for mounting outside of the cluster.